 SCHEDULE OF COURSES LEADING TO THE DEGREE OF DOCTOR OF VETERINARY MEDICINE (D.V.M.)

-The work of the College is arranged to begin during the last of September and to close in June.
+The work of the College is arranged to begin during the last of September and to close during the third week in June.
 This period is divided into two terms, see calendar page 2.